sherryxiaoyizhu/yelp-camp/README.md

 # YelpCamp

-[YelpCamp](https://webdev-yelpcamp-sherry-xzhu.herokuapp.com/) is a full-stack web-based application that I made with RESTful routing and a non-relational database, which posts crowd-sourced reviews and photos about local campgrounds.
+[YelpCamp](https://webdev-yelpcamp-sherry-xzhu.herokuapp.com/) is a full-stack web-based application using RESTful APIs and MongoDB database, which promotes crowd-sourced reviews and photos about local campgrounds.

 ### Stack